January Diet Tips

 The internet is full of faddy diets and ideas on how to lose weight.
 You need to ensure that your choice is right for you and will provide you with the results you want to see.
 Ultimately there are numerous calculators online that will help you, but you need to find a diet that will provide you with a balanced calorie intake and combine that with exercise.
 A Mediterranean diet is one that, despite a whole range of different options out there, is still considered one of the best options.
-Users replace saturated fats, such as biscuits and animal fats with the monounsaturated fats that are found in olive oil, nuts, and oily fish.
+Users replace saturated fats, such as biscuits and animal fats with the monounsaturated fats that are found in extra virgin olive oil, nuts, and oily fish.
 The health benefits of olive oil can be broad whilst balsamic vinegar is a Syn free indulgence and can help you to avoid your food becoming too boring.

 One of the temptations is always to snack, or break your diet “just this one time”.
 The best way to solve this problem is to plan your meals rather than rely on choosing what to eat when you’re feeling hungry.
 Start your day the right way with a breakfast that’s more satisfying.
 Studies suggest that if you eat well at the start of the day you’ll be less likely to slip into bad habits!